-We welcome your application to sell your work at the Association of Clay & Glass Artists of California’s Palo Alto Clay and Glass Festival, held annually in July.
+We welcome your application to sell your work at the Association of Clay & Glass Artists of California’s annual Palo Alto Clay and Glass Festival.
 This event is a great opportunity to develop relationships with customers, send your work to new homes, and strengthen your network of fellow clay and glass artists.
-Joining ACGA as a member artist brings you into a strong community of clay and glass artists.
+Joining ACGA brings you into a strong community of clay and glass artists.

 ACGA members who seek festival eligibility are selected semi-annually through digital juries.
 These will typically occur in March and October.
 We make a selection from 20-25 applicants at a time, and you only have to be juried in one time.
 If you’re accepted, you’ll be eligible for annual Clay & Glass Festivals as long as you maintain your membership in good standing.
 The jury consists of 6 current festival-eligible clay and glass artists.

 If you would like help with your application, there are several ACGA members who are available as mentors.
 Please email jury coordinator Chris Johnson (email@example.com) to find out more.

 Criteria for Selection

 The jurors use three basic criteria to evaluate your work.

 Coherence and Personal Identity: Does the work have a distinct personality?
 Do the pieces submitted represent a body of work that communicates an idea or voice; that unique vision that makes your work identifiable as yours.

-Your application for this jury is stronger if you present a collection of pieces that relate to each other.
+Your application for this jury is stronger if you present a collection of pieces that relate to each other, but are not identical.
 We recommend that you not mix functional and sculptural work in your application unless your artistic vision translates smoothly between these two types of work.
 However, this does not limit you from showing a diversity of work if you participate in the festival.